 “Some flower drop is normal.
 Plants generally produce far more flowers than the amount of fruit or vegetables they can support.”https://extension.oregonstate.edu/news/why-vegetables-drop-blossoms

-So, tomato plants produce extra flowers as a hedge against any problems, such as pests destroying some of their flowers.
-Later, they get rid of any extra flowers, similar to June drop in fruit trees.
+So, tomato plants produce extra flowers as a hedge against any problems, such as a lack of pollinators or pests destroying some of their flowers.
+Later, the plant gets rid of any extra flowers (this is comparable to June drop in fruit trees).

 If you think about it, it makes sense for plants to produce twice as many flowers as they need.
 Then they can lose half, and still turn the other half into fruit.